top of page

 How We Measure Peer Competition

-1. Financial statements housed in CreditKernel's database are mapped to 1 of 67 industries.
+1. Thousands of financial statements are housed in our database and each one is mapped to one of 67 industries

-2. Each industry contains at least 10 financial statements.
+2. Each industry set contains at least 10 financial statements to ensure robust benchmarks

-6. Peer Competition contributes 20% to the Core Score.
+7. Peer Competition contributes 20% to the Core Score — because context is everything.

 Credit Risk Assessment Categories.jpg

-As mentioned in step 4 above, your counterparty's revenue and EBIT are scored on a scale of 1 to 5 based on thier ranking in comparison to peers.
+As mentioned in step 3 above, your counterparty's revenue and EBIT are scored on a scale of 1 to 5 based on their ranking in comparison to peers.

 Peer Competition benchmarks.png